 Percent of Eligible Injured Workers Who Completed a Retraining Plan

-Analysis of results and challenges: The number of employees eligible for reemployment plans increased slightly in FY2019, while the number of completed plans decreased.
-As a result, the percentage of completed plans decreased.
-In FY 2019, 54 injured workers determined eligible for reemployment benefits exited the reemployment benefits system by selecting the job dislocation benefit under AS 23.30.041(g)(2); an additional 74 injured workers found eligible settled reemployment benefits in a Compromise and Release agreement at some point after eligibility and prior to plan completion.
+Analysis of results and challenges: The number of employees eligible for reemployment plans decreased in FY2020, while the number of completed plans also decreased.
+As a result, the percentage of completed plans increased.
+In FY 2020, 39 injured workers determined eligible for reemployment benefits exited the reemployment benefits system by selecting the job dislocation benefit under AS 23.30.041(g)(2); an additional 57 injured workers found eligible settled reemployment benefits in a Compromise and Release agreement at some point after eligibility and prior to plan completion.
 These two factors significantly limit the number of injured workers available to participate in a retraining plan.
 Also, as training costs continue to rise it becomes more difficult for rehabilitation specialists to develop retraining plans within the $13,300 statutory limit under AS 23.30.041(l).
 Finally, for workers that have been in the workforce for a number of years, the statutory two-year time limit on retraining plans is not always sufficient and time expires prior to plan completion for an additional subset of workers.

 |C1: Core Service - Process Fishermen's Fund claims timely.|

 Target #1: Keep the number of days it takes to get the Fishermen's Fund Advisory & Appeals Council's approval to within 90 days.

 Analysis of results and challenges: The Fishermen's Fund Council reviews all claims denied by the Fund Administrator, all applications for benefits that exceed the Fund Administrator's statutory limit of $10,000, and all requests to extend duration of care.